Basic electric component

 You can now see the component’s public variables and their values in the right panel and under them the component’s ports.

-If you click on the (i) icon of the variables, the description of the component will appear in a new window.
+If you click on the menu (…) of the component and select “Component Info”, the description of the component will appear in a new window.

 If you click on the (i) icon of the ports instead, the symbol of the component will appear with a dot representing each port.
 If you place your mouse over a port it will display its name.

-You can explore all different components and their ports now.
+You can explore all the different components and their ports now.

 Build a basic circuit